 Consider this study done by the University of Pittsburgh in 1994:

 Liberal arts students need have no fear of being disadvantaged in the labor market by their choice of major...this study suggests that the liberal arts college may focus comfortably on producing "pure" liberal arts graduates; it does not need to promote careerism and vocationalism to improve the employability of its students.

-How will a degree in Religion and Philosophy continue to be valuable to me after I graduate?
+How will a degree from the Religion and Philosophy department continue to be valuable to me after I graduate?